We Are St Andrews Free Church

 Our Elders are responsible for the spiritual oversight of the congregation.
-Alongside Paul and Hamish they are,
+Alongside Paul, Hamish, and Matty, they are:

-Iain is married to Rosemary and lives in Markinch.
-They have two grown up children and four grandchildren.
+Iain lives in Markinch, and has two grown up children and four grandchildren.
 He is retired after many years in the Civil Service.
 Iain spends a great deal of time processing Forms in connection with the Protection of Vulnerable Groups Scheme on behalf of the Free Church at large.

 Rob grew up in St Andrews and after studying history at university he decided he needed more excitement in his life and became an accountant.
 Since the mid 1990s he has been involved in running a dairy business in Manchester and nowadays also helps run the family farm just outside of town.
 Rob is married to Heidi and they have five children, two at university and three at school locally.
 When he is not working he likes to spend time on the farm, particularly the forestry, and also enjoys hill walking and reading history books